GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 **Note:** This tool will not look just for Federal PKI certificates.
 Outputs will include all certificates and information.

 ### 3. How can I determine whether my agency users and government-furnished equipment will be impacted?
 Check your Enterprise Trust Store configurations in your Microsoft domain and devices.
 If COMMON is already installed in the Enterprise Trust Store, you don't need to reinstall or change its root store.
 If it's not installed in the Enterprise Trust Store, you should ensure that it's distributed in a group policy object to Trusted Root Certificate Authorities or via the enterprise domain to the Enterprise Trust Store for all your user devices.
 See [Install Using Group Policy Objects](#install-using-group-policy-objects).

 View where and how a certificate is being installed using the certificates snap-in (certmgr.msc).
 Under **View -> Options**, click the **Show _Physical certificate stores_** option.

 ### 4. Is PIV network login impacted?
-No.
+Yes.
+See  [Install Using Group Policy Objects](#install-using-group-policy-objects) to mitigate the risk.

 ### 5. Do I need to remove the "baked-in" version of COMMON?
-No, don't remove this certificate.
+No, don't remove COMMON.
 You may see two versions of the certificate in Trusted Root Certificate Authorities--one from the Microsoft distribution and one from your enterprise group policy or Enterprise Trust Store.
 Each version is being distributed differently and will have a different properties set.

-### 6. Do I need to add Federal Common Policy CA certificate to the Trusted Root Certification Authorities store, or should I add it to the Enterprise Trust Store?
+### 6. Do I need to add COMMON to the Trusted Root Certification Authorities store, or should I add it to the Enterprise Trust Store?
 Microsoft uses different physical containers and logical views of these containers for trust stores.
 In addition, different tools will have different **names** for the same physical or logical view.
 For example:

 | **Certificates snap-in (certmgr.msc)**  | **Enterprise PKI snap-in**  |  **certutil** | **Registry** |